 A successful marketing strategy starts with a thorough analysis of current trends and, more importantly, the people behind them.
 Specifically, we consider what your potential competitors are doing and what your potential customers are looking for.
 If you know your game genre or niche, be sure to analyze what the current niche leaders are offering and how the biggest titles in that genre are performing.
 This information will be invaluable when fine-tuning your game to meet the needs of your users.

-There are a lot of misunderstanding in relation to marketing in video games, being the first and most common, that you would need to have your game fully finished before starting to think about marketing.
+There are a lot of misunderstandings in relation to marketing in videogames, being the first and most common, that you would need to have your game fully finished before starting to think about marketing.
 This was probably true 15 years ago before the rise of indie games, but now, you don’t need a finished product to think about your promotional strategy.
 Moreover, you need a plan that constantly reflects the current state of the industry.

 The goal of the marketing is to understand if your game is unique enough to stand out. preferably before you start dedicating resources to it , and have some appeal the game audience.